Gemba/skyscraper/docs/CONFIGINI.md

 #### lang

 Adds the specified language to the top of the existing default internal language priority list.
 Only one language is supported with this configuration.
-Read more about how languages are handles in general [here](LANGUAGES.md).
+Read more about how [languages are handles in general](LANGUAGES.md).

 Default value: unset
 Allowed in sections: `[main]`, `[<PLATFORM>]`